FailAcademy/learning/wdp-vancouver/_slides/week-09/01-security-deployment-hosting.md

 # Option 1: All Git

-Once the nano editor has opened, (customize and) insert the following lines:
+Once the nano editor has opened, insert the following lines (customized with your specific info):

 ```bash
 #!/bin/bash